fromothers/www.maxhallinan.com/posts/_drafts/2017-12-19-p2p-links-are-breakable.md

 availability.
 Except if all hosts go offline.
 Then a link to the resource is broken, at least for the time being.

+The availability of a resource on a peer-to-peer network correlates with the popularity of that resource.
+As more people download and seed the resource, the probability rises that the resource will be available at any given time.
+In this sense, peer-to-peer networks are less vulnerable to link rot than networks like HTTP where a resource is tied to a single origin.
+If a server goes down on a peer-to-peer network,
+But what happens to resources that are not popular yet or never will be?
+When I first started using bittorrent to pirate videos, shortly after the network was started, I found that often the videos I watched weren't as much the videos I wanted to watch as they were the videos that were available.
+There was an address for a video I was interested in but no one was seeding that address.
+The most reliable videos were recent Hollywood blockbusters or videos with a significant cult following, e.g. _Monthy Python and the Holy Grail_.
+I lost interest in the Bittorrent network because I could never find the content I was really looking for.
+I found myself being funneled into what was available rather than what I desired.
+Some years later, around 2012, I gave Bittorrent a second try.
+While there was definitely more content, I found that the same pattern emerged.
+I would think of a movie I wanted to watch, find a torrent address for it, and then find that no one was seeding.
+So I'd be forced to think of a different movie and maybe a third, until I found one I was actually able to download.
+The movies I watched then were always a compromise with the network and that compromise rarely yielded my first choice.
+I accepted this as the constraint of getting something for free illegally.
+It seemed absurd to complain about it in the same way that it would be absurd for a thief to complain that the store does not have the inventory he wishes to steal.
+But if the future of the web is a peer-to-peer network, this problem of low availability for less popular content (common in my experience) suddenly seems very important.

+Broken links, "the 404 problem", are one of the major concerns that drive development of the dat network and, more broadly, the peer-to-peer web movement.

+I am interested in the possibility that peer-to-peer networks are a remedy to some (perhaps many) of the imperfectons of http networks.
+With that background, I found this experience extra interesting.
+As I thought about what had happened, it started to seem that availability on a peer-to-peer network is more vulnerable to break than I had first considered.
+And that peer-to-peer networks are vulnerable to certain distortions which are not found on an http network, exactly because of the difference in a resource's availability.

 The more I think about this, the more of a problem it seems to me.